 Several western-style cafes exist on Paro’s main thoroughfare and provide free wi-fi.

-Mountain café serves very good European style meals and the milk pound cake is a must-try.
+- Mountain café serves delicious European style meals and the milk pound cake is a must-try.
 The other cakes and meals are also top-notch too.

 Bhutan is a country that values harmony and happiness more than material accumulations.
 The essence of its religious philosophy percolates to the daily lives of the Bhutanese and touches all aspects from food, occupation to thoughts and interpersonal relations.
 In this country, one can see the concept of simple living and high thinking in action.
 The Tiger’s Nest monastery has come to symbolize all this and more.